bachya/aioguardian/docs/commands.rst

 * :meth:`client.wifi.enable_ap() <aioguardian.commands.wifi.WiFiCommands.enable_ap>`: enable the device's onboard WiFi access point
 * :meth:`client.wifi.reset() <aioguardian.commands.wifi.WiFiCommands.reset>`: reset all WiFi info
 * :meth:`client.wifi.status() <aioguardian.commands.wifi.WiFiCommands.status>`: get information related to the device's WiFi connections

+*Note:* Not all commands are supported on all firmwares.
+If a particular command is not working on your valve controller, please ensure you have the latest device firmware before filing an ``aioguardian`` bug.

 You can learn more about the response payloads of these commands by looking at the `fixtures folder <https://github.com/bachya/aioguardian/tree/dev/tests/fixtures>`_